-The board is comprised of one administrator, one member from the Board of Deans, three faculty, and two alumni/professionals who are appointed by the provost; six students appointed by the Student Government Association president; and five ex-officio members including the editor of the Daily Beacon, advertising manager of the Daily Beacon, editor of Phoenix Literary Art Magazine, and director of student media.
+The board is comprised of one administrator, two faculty appointed by the faculty association, and two alumni/professionals who are appointed by the vice chancellor of student life; two students appointed by the Student Government Association president; and four ex-officio members including the editor-in-chief of the Daily Beacon, managing editor of the Daily Beacon, editor of Phoenix Literary Art Magazine, and director of student media.
 Board members serve one-year appointments.

 General Student Media Board responsibilities include: